 Some find love, some find vengeance, and some discover the kind of strength that lives in the human heart when all they can do is rely on each other and their shared belief.
 Courage, faith, and valor intersect but, in the end, one pays the ultimate price.

 Introducing the Virtues and Valor series by Hallee Bridgeman.
-Seven serialized novellas, each inspired by real people and actual events, reveal the incredible story of amazing heroines facing the ultimate test of bravery.
+Eight serialized novellas, each inspired by real people and actual events, reveal the incredible story of amazing heroines facing the ultimate test of bravery.

 THE pounding on the door startled Marie and she let out a startled cry.
 The pounding came again, even louder and more insistent, and the scissors she held in her hand clattered to the table as she covered her heart with her hand.